-Increasing its imprint on the smart home, mega-retailer IKEA has launched its first motorized smart shades into the European market with the arrival of the Kadrilj and Fyrtur products.
-Already available in some local stores, the cordless, wireless, and battery-operated shades are expected to be widely available for online ordering in the EU on February 2.
-Furthermore, it is broadly anticipated the same products (or at least the Fyrtur variation) will become available in the U.S. beginning in April.
+Vying to increase its imprint on the smart home, mega-retailer IKEA plans to launch its first motorized smart shades into the European market with the arrival of the Kadrilj and Fyrtur products.
+The cordless, wireless, and battery-operated shades are expected to be widely available in the EU later in 2019.
+Furthermore, it is broadly anticipated the same products (or at least the Fyrtur variation) will later become available in the U.S.

 Light Filtering or Blackout Options